Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-7W32eD2pZOM.md

 ---
-title: "Q&A: Is there any info/lore on the player character?"
+title: "December 8th, 2020 Livestream Q&A: Is there any info/lore on the player character?"
 date: "2020-12-08"
 layout: transcript
 topics: